History of African Americans in Los Angeles: 21st century

 In 2004, singer-songwriter Ray Charles's music studio on Washington Blvd. was declared a historic landmark.

 Many African Americans in Los Angeles live in poverty in 2019.
 In 2020, 34% of homeless people in Los Angeles are African Americans despite being only 8% of the population.

 In 2021, African Americans in Los Angeles County were more at risk for COVID-19.
 In the 2021, African Americans in Los Angeles had the highest COVID-19 hospitalization rate, as well as one of the lowest COVID-19 vaccination rates.

+A 2026 article said African Americans are moving out the city in droves due to high rents, high cost of living, the city becoming unaffordable and gentrification.